AdhitiS/GFG-Solutions/README.md

 # GFG-Solutions
-These are the gfg solutions to a few questions on the medium
+These are the solutions to a few questions on the medium